 With an average teacher to student ratio in our classrooms of 1:12, Huanui College can offer a much more personalised approach to learning.
 Our staff pride themselves on knowing their students and how best to engage with them as individuals to help them achieve their learning goals and expectations.

 We do not allow student cell-phones to be used whilst at school.
 At the beginning of the day, all student cell-phones are handed in and kept in a secure storage area in the admin block.
 They can be collected again at the end of the school day.
 Some devices can be used for learning however, they must be returned after the relevant lesson has taken place.
-Huanui College’s ‘No Phone Policy’ encourages better face to face interaction with others and helps students learn valuable negotiation along with key teamwork skills.
+Huanui College’s ‘No Phone Policy’ encourages better face to face interaction with others.

 For growth and development to occur a student needs to have the correct balance of challenge and support in place, and when the level of challenge is balanced by appropriate support, academic growth can occur.